 - 1 teaspoon Italian Seasoning

 - 1 teaspoon thyme leaves

-- 1 teaspoon garlic powder
+- 2 teaspoons garlic powder

 - 1 teaspoon onion powder

-- 1 teaspoon freshly ground black pepper
+- kosher salt an freshly ground black pepper – to taste

 - 4 Tablespoons tomato paste